l2beat/starkex-explorer/packages/backend/README.md

 - `findByKey(K): T?` - returns a single matching record or undefined
 - `deleteAll(): number` - removes all records and returns the number of removed records
 - `deleteByKey(K): number` - removes all matching records and returns the number of removed records
+- `save(T): boolean` - updates a record and returns boolean indicating if record was updated